sassoftware/rhel-gather-system-info/README.md

 # Gather System Info

-The Gather System Info tool is a Bash script that gathers and packages a select set of information about a RHEL or CentOS 6, 7 or 8 system.
+The Gather System Info tool is a Bash script that gathers and packages a select set of information about a RHEL (6, 7, 8 or 9) or CentOS (6, 7 or 8) system.

 Results are packaged into a tarball named `gather_info_[HOSTNAME]_[DATE]-[TIME].tar.gz`.

 ## Prerequisites

+- Supported operating systems:
+    - RHEL 6, 7, 8 and 9
-- RHEL or CentOS 6, 7 or 8
+    - CentOS 6, 7 and 8
 - Sudo or root
 - Bash